 The financial award consists of $1,600 per month (4 weeks) for the length of the individual’s internship, and will be calculated for each accepted scholar individually.
 Each scholar is assigned at least one mentor to lend guidance on entering and navigating her profession and Washington.
 Additionally, the Foundation is happy to informally connect the scholar with others that we feel would be useful contacts outside of the assigned mentor(s), as another opportunity for networking within her chosen profession or interest.

 The B.A.
 Rudolph Foundation is committed to the principle of diversity in all areas.
 In that spirit, we are particularly dedicated to reaching applicants from a broad spectrum of qualified people.
 Applicants with diverse backgrounds, experiences, ability and perspectives are encouraged to apply.

 - Applied or accepted to an internship located in the Washington, D.C. metropolitan area.
-Internships in Maryland and Virginia are fine, as long as they are generally near Washington, D.C.
+Internships in Maryland and Virginia qualify, as long as they are near Washington, D.C.

 - Commencing internship on or after May 1st, completing internship no later than September 30th of the same year, and lasting at least five weeks (applicants with internships starting shortly before May 1, or ending shortly after September 30 may apply, but to be considered it should be a summer internship, not spring or fall).
 The Foundation can fund a maximum of 12 weeks of the scholar’s internship.